Yogesh-K-Matkar/react_concept_react_app/README.md

 19. Event Handler passing as props can be used in concepts such as Form Handling, User Interaction, State Management, and Callback Function.

 20. Event Function is defined in Parent Component & passed as Props to Child Component, & then Child Component decides when to call Parent Component Event Function.
-    Which is passed as Props using an Event Handler by the Child Component.
+    So Parent Component pass Event Function as Props as Event Handler to the Child Component.

 21. Event Propagation, propagate means moving & Event Propagation means moving each element and the occurrence of the event until it reaches the target event.